2-cha/gitops-config/docs/README.md

 - [ ] apply autoscaling
 - [ ] complete README
     - [ ] How to add new application
-    - [ ] Deployment, Service and Ingress structure
     - else?